 Not only is it small and light and extremely flexible, I was able to sell an image to McDonald's for a billboard using the older model.
 If you know what you're doing, you'll get spectacular results from this lens.
 If you don't, no lens is going to give you great images — you have to earn them.
 This lens packs more abilities into less space than any other lens, so get one and take advantage of it.

-If you've found my research helpful, my biggest source of support to create and provide this free website is when you use any of these links to approved sources when you get anything, regardless of the country in which you live.
-I bought mine at Adorama and you also can get yours from Amazon.
-It helps me keep adding to this free website when you get your things through those links or these approved sources — but I receive nothing for my efforts if you take the risks of buying elsewhere.
+If you've found my research helpful, my biggest source of support for this ad-free website is when you use any of these liniks to get yours at Adorama, at Amazon or at B&H. Using those or any of these links to approved sources when you get anything, regardless of the country in which you live helps me keep adding to this free website when you get your things through those links or these approved sources — but I receive nothing for my efforts if you take the risks of buying elsewhere.

 Thanks for your support!

 I rarely use front lens caps.
 Instead, I'd leave either a $57 67mm Nikon Clear (NC - UV) filter, or a $28 67mm Hoya Multicoated UV on the lens at all times.
 Many people prefer the German $30 B+W 67mm 010 UV or $55 B+W 67mm 010M multicoated UV filters.
 All of these are excellent; pick any favorite brand.